LiberTEM/LiberTEM/prototypes/ds_sidecar/schema_description.md

 The parsing process:

 1. Read the config into a Python dictionary with `tomli`, for example.
-2. Traverse the tree to find any `dict` instances, if:
+2. Traverse the tree to find any `dict` instances and convert them to `NestedDict` instances.
-    - The `dict` contains the key `'type'` matching a config we understand, convert it to a `NestedDict`-subclass implementing that `type`
-    - Otherwise, convert the `dict` instance to a bare `NestedDict` instance.
-3. To ready a config for consumption by `LiberTEM`, we can validate it against a schema.
-This schema is used to validate compatibility, including setting default values.
-It also is used to coerce the types of any values which did not specify their own type (i.e. bare values or bare `NestedDict`).
-4. Depending on the object type, the config can then be consumed by a constructor (e.g. `DataSet.initialize()`), or the config can self-construct into the object (e.g. `ArraySpec.resolve() -> np.ndarray`).
+3. Consumers of the config supply the schema / model they want to validate against.
+They can apply this schema to all sub-trees as a search to get all valid configs, or the user can supply the unique (sub-)tree to check against the schema.

 ### Reserved keys

-- `type`: identifies a structure as a type we should be able to interpret
+- `config_type`: identifies a structure as a type we should be able to interpret
-- `read_as`: a `type` identifier used to read the content of a structure as if it were another type, while retaining the identity of the original type.
-- `root`: a string defining an absolute directory path from which other, relative paths should be resolved
+- `root`: a string defining an absolute directory path from which other, relative paths should be resolved.
+If not specified at the top of the config file, this is automatically set to the location of the file.
+All sub-trees inherit the root of their parent (allowing roots to be hierarchical).

 ## Features